nystudio107/seomatic/README.md

 ### 1.1.29 -- 2016.07.31

+* [Added] Added the ability to extract seoTitle, seoDescription, and seoKeywords from Neo fields
+* [Added] Added the ability to extract seoTitle, seoDescription, and seoKeywords from Preparse fields
 * [Added] Added detection of Twitter Card meta tags, OpenGraph meta tags, and JSON-LD structured data in SEOmetrics
 * [Added] Added detection robots.txt and sitemaps in SEOmetrics
 * [Improved] seoTitles, seoDescriptions, and seoKeywords are now truncated on save in SEOmatic Meta FieldTypes when they pull from other fields